 On May 4, 2020, the FCC announced a policy that will allow broadcasters to forego the current obligation to widely disseminate job vacancies in rehiring employees laid-off due to the economic downturn precipitated by the COVID pandemic.
 Under current rules, broadcasters must engage in broad recruitment outreach for all full-time job vacancies.
 The FCC found good cause to waive this requirement to help enable impacted broadcasters to return operations to full strength once circumstances allow the re-hiring of released employees.
 Specifically, broadcasters will be permitted to re-hire full-time employees who were laid off due to circumstances related to the ongoing COVID-19 pandemic without first conducting broad recruitment outreach, if they re-hire such employees within nine months after the date they were laid off.

 On April 3, the FCC’s Media Bureau temporarily waived sponsorship identification requirements to reduce regulatory burdens on broadcasters airing PSAs during airtime originally purchased by commercial advertisers.
+The first temporary waiver was in effect through June 30, 2020 and was later extended through August 31, 2020.
 Because of the COVID-19 outbreak and related disruptions in business operations and event cancellations, many advertisers can no longer use the advertising time they had previously purchased from radio and TV stations.
 To make use of the time, some advertisers wish to donate the time to allow broadcasters to air additional COVID-19 PSAs prepared by, or on behalf of, the Centers for Disease Control and Prevention (CDC), other governmental entities or public health authorities.
 The Bureau observed that allowing PSAs to be aired in lieu of ads served the public interest, and that requiring stations to disclose the original purchaser of the time could cause confusion or undercut the value of the PSAs.
 Accordingly, it temporarily waived the sponsorship ID requirements.
-Please note that this is a temporary waiver that applies only in the limited circumstances described in the order and that the sponsorship ID requirements otherwise continue to apply.
+Please note that this was a temporary waiver that applied only in the limited circumstances described in the order and that the sponsorship ID requirements otherwise continue to apply.

 On April 6, the Media Bureau and the FCC general counsel’s office denied an emergency petition filed by Free Press requesting an investigation into broadcasters that have aired the president’s statements during White House Coronavirus Task Force briefings and related commentary about the pandemic by other on-air personalities.
 The petition claimed that the president and various commentators made false statements regarding COVID-19, which licensees broadcast to the public, and that allegedly have caused or will cause substantial public harm.
 Free Press asked the Commission, under its public interest authority and its rules prohibiting broadcast hoaxes, to investigate these broadcasts and adopt emergency enforcement guidance “recommending that broadcasters prominently disclose when information they air is false or scientifically suspect.”
 The Media Bureau and Office of General Counsel strongly rejected the petition, concluding that Free Press had misconstrued the FCC’s rules and sought remedies that would dangerously curtail the freedom of the press embodied in the First Amendment.
 The decision also made clear that the FCC will neither act as a roving arbiter of broadcasters’ editorial judgments nor discourage them from airing breaking news events involving government officials in the midst of the current pandemic.